Close

 Required Documentation

-• Valid passport with 6+ months remaining validity
+• Valid passport with minimum 3 months validity beyond intended departure from Schengen Area

 Success Rates & Extensions